-(a) General rule.
+- (a) General rule.
 If a debt instrument is issued with bond issuance premium, this section limits the amount of the issuer's interest deduction otherwise allowable under section 163(a).
 In general, the issuer determines its interest deduction by offsetting the interest allocable to an accrual period with the bond issuance premium allocable to that period.
 Bond issuance premium is allocable to an accrual period based on a constant yield.
-The use of a constant yield to amortize bond issuance premium is intended to conform the treatment of debt instruments having bond issuance premium with those having original issue discount.
+The use of a constant yield to amortize bond issuance premium is intended to generally conform the treatment of debt instruments having bond issuance premium with those having original issue discount.
 Unless otherwise provided, the terms used in this section have the same meaning as those terms in section 163(e), sections 1271 through 1275, and the corresponding regulations.
-Moreover, the provisions of this section apply in a manner consistent with those of section 163(e), sections 1271 through 1275, and the corresponding regulations.
-In addition, the anti- abuse rule in § 1.1275-2(g) applies for purposes of this section.
-For rules dealing with the treatment of bond premium by a holder, see §§ 1.171-1 through 1.171-5.

-(b) Exceptions.
-This section does not apply to-

-(1) A debt instrument to which section 1272(a)(6) applies (relating to certain interests in or mortgages held by a REMIC, and certain other debt instruments with payments subject to acceleration); or

-(2) A debt instrument to which § 1.1275-4 applies (relating to certain debt instruments that provide for contingent payments).

-(c) Bond issuance premium.
+Moreover, unless otherwise provided, the provisions of this section apply in a manner consistent with those of section 163(e), sections 1271 through 1275, and the corresponding regulations.
+In addition, the anti-abuse rule in §1.1275-2(g) applies for purposes of this section.
+For rules dealing with the treatment of bond premium by a holder, see §§1.171-1 through 1.171-5. - (b) Exceptions.
+This section does not apply to- - (1) A debt instrument described in section 1272(a)(6)(C) (regular interests in a REMIC, qualified mortgages held by a REMIC, and certain other debt instruments, or pools of debt instruments, with payments subject to acceleration); or - (2) A debt instrument to which §1.1275-4 applies (relating to certain debt instruments that provide for contingent payments). - (c) Bond issuance premium.
 Bond issuance premium is the excess, if any, of the issue price of a debt instrument over its stated redemption price at maturity.
-For purposes of this section, the issue price of a convertible bond (as defined in 1.171-1(e)(1)(iii)(C)) does not include an amount equal to the value of the conversion option.
+For purposes of this section, the issue price of a convertible bond (as defined in §1.171-1(e)(1)(iii)(C)) does not include an amount equal to the value of the conversion option (as determined under §1.171-1(e)(1)(iii)(A)). - (d) Offsetting qualified stated interest with bond issuance premium-(1) In general.
+An issuer amortizes bond issuance premium by offsetting the qualified stated